-Learn about the Health Science Associate in Science Degree program for professionals who are actively credentialed and currently working.
+Learn about the Health Science Associate in Applied Science Degree program for professionals who are actively credentialed and currently working.
+Download a Health Science flier listing all approved credentials and required courses (pdf)

 As credentialed health care professionals, this degree can expand your clinical role and provide a degree which is often required for management positions.